Saverio001/jo-condor.org/content/text/peculiar/index.md

 tags: []
 images: []
 weight: 200
-resources:
-- src: analyzing_intentionality.md
-  name: "analyzing_intentionality"

 summary:  >
-            Sometimes you come across texts that share one common peculiarity: they are all incredibly boring.
+            Sometimes you come across some texts that share one common peculiarity: they are all incredibly boring.
             Each of them tells you nothing, and leaves you in exactly the same state of mind as before.<br>

             What could a reasonable course of action be, then?